 The board and the superintendent shall have the right to reject any or all bids, or any part thereof, and to re-advertise.
 The board will enter into such contract or contracts as the board deems in the best interests of the school district.

-The procurement of all supplies, equipment, and services shall be initiated by the issuance of an official purchase order signed by the superintendent or by an authorized staff member.
+The procurement of all supplies, equipment, and services shall be initiated by the issuance of an official purchase order authorized by the superintendent or by the superintendent’s designee and signed by an authorized staff member.
 Only those supplies, equipment, and services procured by formal contract shall be exempt.

 709 Purchasing - Bidding (Clean Version)